5 reasons why your business could benefit from having an accountant

 A good accountant will understand how to save you money and be able to give you good counsel on the most tax efficient way of running your business.

-Knowing the best way to operate – whether it is as self employed or a limited company – and the most tax efficient way to take money out of your company is something they will guide you on, based on your individual circumstances and situation.
+Knowing the best way to operate – whether it is as self employed or a limited company (external link) – and the most tax efficient way to take money out of your company is something they will guide you on, based on your individual circumstances and situation.

 They will go through paying yourself through dividends, understanding what you can and can’t claim through company expenses and the benefits of using the flat rate VAT scheme.